Our Essential Services

 - home-based care—when a friend, babysitter, relative, or nanny cares for your child in your home;

 - center-based care—includes preschools/kindergartens (see below), long daycare, and occasional care;

 - family daycare—when an approved carer looks after your child in the carer’s home;

 - outside school hours care—center-based daycare for parents who need childcare before or after school and school holidays.

-Childcare is mainly intended for children up to five years old.
+Childcare is mainly intended for children under five years old.